gardener/gardener/docs/extensions/provider-local.md

 This CoreDNS instance is responsible for enabling the components running in the shoot clusters to be able to resolve the DNS names when they communicate with their `kube-apiserver`s.

-It contains a static configuration to resolve the DNS names based on `local.gardener.cloud` to the `istio-ingressgateway.istio-ingress.svc`.
+It contains a static configuration to resolve the DNS names based on `local.gardener.cloud` to `istio-ingressgateway.istio-ingress.svc`.

 ### Controllers